UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Full Escalation

 The board is briefed by lunchtime.
-Amira Osman — Ashford’s external modern slavery counsel — is on the phone by 2 PM.
-She advises: “Do not contact Jaya directly yet.
-Contact Meridian, invoke your contractual audit rights, and request an unannounced site visit to Jaya within 72 hours.
-If Meridian refuses, that tells you everything you need to know.”
+Amira Osman — external modern slavery counsel — is on the phone by 2 PM: “Don’t contact Jaya directly.
+Contact Meridian, invoke your contractual audit rights, request an unannounced site visit within 72 hours.
+If Meridian refuses, that tells you everything.”

-David is resistant: “We’ve worked with Meridian for 8 years.
-We can’t just accuse them—” Amira interrupts: “You’re not accusing them.
+David resists: “We’ve worked with Meridian for 8 years.
+We can’t just accuse them—” Amira: “You’re not accusing them.
 You’re exercising your contractual right to audit a sub-supplier.
-If your code of conduct doesn’t give you that right, that’s the first thing we fix.”
+If your code doesn’t give you that right, that’s the first thing we fix.”

-Under the UK Modern Slavery Act s.54, organisations must describe the due diligence processes they undertake.
-Due diligence that stops at Tier 1 is increasingly seen as inadequate.
-The Home Office guidance, the UN Guiding Principles, and the forthcoming EU CSDDD all expect companies to look beyond direct suppliers.
-Contractual audit rights over sub-suppliers are the mechanism — if your Tier 1 contracts don’t include right-to-audit clauses covering sub-suppliers, your supply chain due diligence has a structural gap.
+Under UK MSA s.54, organisations must describe their due diligence processes.
+Due diligence that stops at Tier 1 is increasingly seen as inadequate — Home Office guidance, UNGPs, and the forthcoming EU CSDDD all expect you to look beyond direct suppliers.
+If your Tier 1 contracts don’t include right-to-audit clauses covering sub-suppliers, that’s a structural gap.

 Consequence